gvwilson/teachtogether.tech/_chapters_en/marketing.md

 a craft that can be learned like any other, and there are a few simple rules you can follow:

-- **Establish a point of connection** such as "I was speaking to X" or "You attended bootcamp Y".
+Establish a point of connection
+: such as "I was speaking to X" or "You attended bootcamp Y".
 This must be specific: spammers and headhunters have trained us all to ignore anything that starts, "I recently read your website".

-- **Create a slight sense of urgency** by saying something like, "We're booking workshops right now."
+Create a slight sense of urgency
+: by saying something like, "We're booking workshops right now."
 Be cautious with this, though; as with the previous recommendation, the web's race to the bottom has conditioned people to discount anything that sounds like a hustle.

-- **Explain how you are going to help make their lives better.**
+Explain how you are going to help make their lives better.
-  A pitch like "Your students will be able to do their math homework much faster if you let us tutor them" is a good attention-getter.
+: A pitch like "Your students will be able to do their math homework much faster if you let us tutor them" is a good attention-getter.

-- **Be specific about what you are offering.**
+Be specific about what you are offering.
-  "Our usual two-day curriculum includes..." helpers listeners figure out right away whether a conversation is worth pursuing.
+: "Our usual two-day curriculum includes..." helpers listeners figure out right away whether a conversation is worth pursuing.

-- **Make yourself credible**
+Make yourself credible
-  by mentioning your backers, your size, how long you've been around, or your instructors's backgrounds.
+: by mentioning your backers, your size, how long you've been around, or your instructors's backgrounds.

-- **Tell them what your terms are.**
+Tell them what your terms are.
-  Do you charge money?
+: Do you charge money?
 Do they need to cover instructors' travel costs?
 Can they reserve seats for their own staff?

-- **Write a good subject line.**
+Write a good subject line.
-  Keep it short, avoid ALL CAPS, words like "sale" or "free" (which increase the odds that your message will be treated as spam), and never! use! exclamation! marks!
+: Keep it short, avoid ALL CAPS, words like "sale" or "free" (which increase the odds that your message will be treated as spam), and never! use! exclamation! marks!

-- **Keep it short,**
+Keep it short,
-  since the purest form of respect is to treat other people as if their time was as valuable as your own.
+: since the purest form of respect is to treat other people as if their time was as valuable as your own.

 The email template below puts all of these points in action.
 It has